balderdashy/sails-docs/deployment.md

-We are working hard to get Sails.js ship-shape!
+We are working hard to get Sails.js in ship-shape!
 Currently, however, we don't have a built in solution to launch a "production" server of Sails.

 We hope to fix that soon...
 For now, though, you'll want to take advantage of a tool that "resurrects" your server if it crashes.